 \subsection{Comparing regression intervals and prediction intervals}

-To move towards the above aim, we begin with a surprising connection: any distribution-free confidence interval for $\mu_P(X_{n+1})$ must be \emph{at least as wide} as a distribution-free prediction interval for $Y_{n+1}$.
-This may seem counterintuitive: we would expect to have more uncertainty regarding $Y_{n+1}$, which is inherently noisy, unlike $\mu_P$.
+To move towards the above aim, we begin with a surprising connection: in the nonatomic setting, any distribution-free confidence interval for $\mu_P(X_{n+1})$ must be \emph{at least as wide} as a distribution-free prediction interval for $Y_{n+1}$.
+This may seem counterintuitive, since we would expect to have more uncertainty regarding $Y_{n+1}$, which is inherently noisy, unlike $\mu_P$.
 Indeed, in nonparametric regression with standard smoothness assumptions, a confidence interval for $\mu_P(X_{n+1})$ is typically much narrower than a prediction interval for $Y_{n+1}$---but this is no longer the case in the distribution-free setting.

-\begin{theorem} Let $\cY\subseteq\R$.
+\begin{theorem}[Comparing regression and prediction (nonatomic setting)] Let $\cY\subseteq\R$.
 Suppose $\cC$ is any procedure that satisfies distribution-free coverage of the regression function, i.e., for any distribution $P$ on $\cX\times\cY$,